NBISweden/development-guidelines/README.md

 non-intuitive approach or do it less efficiently and leave a comment pointing this out.

-The bottlenecks in the type of programs we’re writing are *usually* network access or disk access, not memory access or CPU.
+The bottlenecks in the type of programs we're writing are *usually* network access or disk access, not memory access or CPU.
 To aid in making the code readable, avoid complicated optimizations.
 This is not an invitation to write slow code but to write code that is easily